 Admission to the MA Asian Studies (60 EC, 120 EC or research).
 Students from other relevant MA programmes can only be admitted, if places are left.

 In this course, we aim to explore China’s economic development in the international context and China’s evolving external economic relationship (mostly in the post-1978 reform era).
 China’s economic rise is significantly related to its growing external links to the world.
 China has increasingly engaged in the international trade, investment and financial system.
-It has established links with various actors in the international community including foreign states and other public-sector actors, private companies, regional economic mechanisms, and international organizations.
+It has established links with various actors in the international community including foreign national and local states and other public-sector actors, private companies, regional economic mechanisms, and international organizations.
 China’s economic rise also has important impacts on the rules and norms of the international economic system.

 The examination of these links and impacts helps us acquire a comprehensive understanding of China’s dynamic role in today’s international political economy.
 It enables us to understand the developments in the international political economy due to China’s engagement, as well as the changes in Chinese domestic economic policies and policy making processes that relate to the country’s external links.
-In addition, the examination of its outward economic expansion reveals China’s existing and potential role in the governance of some crucial issues in the international economy, such as regional and global financial stability, global digital rule setting, climate change and environmental protection, poverty reduction, labour movements, development finance and so on.
+In addition, the examination of its outward economic expansion reveals China’s existing and potential role in the governance of some crucial issues in the international economy, such as regional and global financial stability, global digital rule setting, tech-innovation, climate change and environmental protection, poverty reduction, labour movements, development finance and so on.

 The course applies the theoretical frameworks of international political economy (IPE) and methods of area studies.